-Year 1 Michaelmas Week 9, 12 noon Essay 1 submission Term Year 1 Hilary Term Week 9, 12 noon Essay 2 submission Year 1 Trinity Term Week 9, 12 noon Essay 3 submission Year 2 Michaelmas Week 2, Friday Examination entry for optional papers Term (Final) Year 2 Hilary Term Week 0, Monday Approval of the thesis subject/thesis title Year 2 Trinity Term Week 6, Thursday, 12 noon Thesis submission https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
+Year 1 Michaelmas Term Week 9, 12 noon Essay 1 submission Year 1 Hilary Term Week 9, 12 noon Essay 2 submission https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
+Please ensure you are viewing the 2020-21 version.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.